B

 Different Calls

 Flight whistles are used exclusively by males as a form of long-distance communication, which consists of pure tones.
-These whistles often include trills and are primarily vocalized before or during flight or five seconds before mating.
+These whistles often include trills and are primarily vocalized before or during flight, or five seconds before mating.
 In addition, flight whistles can also be used as an alarm call.

 Males use single-syllable calls that consist of a single pure tone.
-They generally have 1 or two rings, used similarly to flight whistles, but are vocalized more often when other members of the same species are around.
+They generally have one or two rings, used similarly to flight whistles, but are vocalized more often when other members of the same species are around.

 Males have one to eight different perched songs, and they use them during courtship, along with song-spread displays of puffing up their breast and back feathers and spreading their wings and tails.
-In addition, they are used as acts of aggression between males and identification and establishment of social hierarchies.
+In addition, they are used as acts of aggression between males and for the identification and establishment of social hierarchies.

-What Roles do Brown-Headed Cowbirds have In the Ecosystem?
+What Roles Do Brown-Headed Cowbirds Have in the Ecosystem?

 Because brown-headed cowbirds are brood parasites, their mating habits affect several other species.
 They impact 226 different host species that vary in size, from stocky blackbirds weighing over 3.5 ounces to warblers weighing only 0.3 to 0.5 ounces.